How can LISA probe a population of GW190425-like binary neutron stars in the Milky Way?: Methods

 Figure~\ref{fig:snr_plot} shows the signal-to-noise ratio (cf. Eq.~\ref{eqn:snr}) for a circular BNS placed at the distance of $10\,$kpc and observed over the nominal four years of the LISA mission.
 For comparison, we show the sub-sample of shortest orbital period Galactic BNSs detected through the radio emission (orange stars) with measured masses \citep{fer14,vanL15,kra16,cam18,sto18,far19}.
 By plugging in their true distances in Eq.~\eqref{eqn:snr}, we find that all of the known BNS lay under the LISA detection threshold of $\rho =7$.
 The chirp masses of extra-galactic BNS mergers detected through GW emission by LVC are delimited by grey horizontal bands.
 In Fig.~\ref{fig:errorMchirp} we zoom-in on frequencies > 1\,mHz and show the expected fractional error on the chirp mass.

-The eccentricity is another parameter that -- when sufficiently high -- can impact BNS detectability and, consequently, the chirp mass measurement.
-In the isolated binary evolution, BNSs are expected to form with non-zero eccentricity due to the supernova kicks associated with the formation of the last-born neutron star or Blaauw kicks produced by symmetric mass loss accompanying supernovae \citep{bla61,tau17}.
-The GW radiation quickly circularises BNS orbits so that they become almost circular (e.g., when the Hulse-Taylor pulsar will evolve to 2\,mHz its eccentricity will decrease from 0.61 to 0.03) by the time they move to the LISA band.
+The eccentricity is another binary parameter that -- when sufficiently high -- can impact BNS detectability and, consequently, the chirp mass measurement.
+In isolated binary evolution, BNSs are expected to form with non-zero eccentricity due to the supernova kicks associated with the formation of the last-born neutron star or Blaauw kicks produced by symmetric mass loss accompanying supernovae \citep{bla61,tau17}.
+The GW radiation quickly circularises BNS orbits so that they become almost circular by the time they move to the LISA band (e.g. when the Hulse-Taylor pulsar will evolve to 2\,mHz its eccentricity will decrease from 0.61 to 0.03).
 However, if the binary is born right in or at the edge of the LISA's frequency window, it will retain the original eccentricity.
-In this work, we will explore two limiting cases: the case in which all binaries are circular and the case all in which all binaries are eccentric.
-We anticipate that assuming all binaries to be eccentric does not significantly change our results.
+To assess how the eccentricity influences the chirp mass measurement and, consequently, LISA's ability to constrain the mixing fraction of a bi-modal chirp mass distribution we will explore two limiting cases: the case in which all binaries are circular and the case in which all binaries are eccentric.
+We anticipate that assuming all binaries to be eccentric does not significantly change our results on the mixing fraction.
 Thus, we defer the description of how the chirp mass measurement changes in the eccentric case to Appendix \ref{sec:A}.